David Gooding, Composer

 From the mid-1970s through the mid-1990s, the years in which an explosion of musical theater lit up Playhouse Square and reignited Cleveland’s nightlife and a sense of exciting new possibilities after the mortification of municipal bankruptcy, it was Gooding who was to be found, again and again, at the heart of the fun.
 As musical director/pianist of the beloved revue, Jacques Brel Is Alive and Well, he accompanied virtually every one of the 700 sold-out performances of that record-shattering show.
 In 1982, after winning the Cleveland Critics Circle Award for Excellence in Musical Direction, he was engaged by Berea Summer Theater to compose an original score for its production of Bertolt Brecht’s Mother Courage.

-In 1986, the Play House production of Lillian, a one-woman show about playwright Lillian Hellman, with a script by William Luce (The Belle of Amherst), actress Zoe Caldwell as Hellman, and incidental music by Gooding, ran for forty-five performances at the Ethel Barrymore Theater on Broadway.
-The following year Gooding won an EMMY for Individual Achievement in Music and Lyrics, for the NBC children’s series, Hickory Hideout.
+In 1986, the Play House production of Lillian, a one-woman show about playwright Lillian Hellman with a script by William Luce (The Belle of Amherst), actress Zoe Caldwell as Hellman and incidental music by Gooding, ran for 45 performances at the Ethel Barrymore Theater on Broadway.
+The following year Gooding won an EMMY for Individual Achievement in Music and Lyrics for the NBC children’s series, Hickory Hideout.
 (ASCAP has honored him seven times with composer awards.)
 He composed two successful operas for children for Cleveland Opera on Tour, The Legend of Sleepy Hollow and A Tale of Peter Rabbit (both with lyrics by Paul Lee).
 An Aesop Odyssey, based on a play by Wayne Turney, had its world premiere in 1997 at Pensacola Opera and was revived in 2008 for a tour of several southern cities.
-Together, the Gooding’s three children’s operas have enjoyed nearly 2,000 performances, playing to more than 400,000 children and life-long children.
-For his achievements as a composer, he won the Cleveland Arts Prize in 1995.
+Together, Gooding’s three children’s operas have enjoyed nearly 2,000 performances, playing to more than 400,000 children and life-long children.

 —Dennis Dooley